The following points are provided to assist in the upkeep of the course and ensure that you and your fellow members have an enjoyable round of golf:

 - All rakes are to be placed inside the bunkers.

-- The rake is to be placed within the bunker at the entry/exit point so that it is readily available for the next player.
+- The rake is to be placed within the bunker parallel with the line of play to the relevant green

 Ball Marks (right)

 - Always start at the back of the mark and push forward with the repairer.

 - Use repairer around all sides and slowly ease turf toward the centre of the mark.
 Do not lift the soil upwards.

 - Your completed repair should look like this.

 1. Remove any loose turf from the affected area.

 2-3.
 Knock in all sides of the edge of the divot with your club or your shoe.

 Players should ensure that when putting down bags, or the flagstick, no damage is done to the putting green, and that neither they nor their caddies damage the hole by standing close to it in handling the flagstick or in removing the ball from the hole.
 The flagstick should be properly replaced in the hole before the players leave the putting green.